ahmed-hariri/Etec-Dashboard/README.md

 ### UI/UX and State Management
 - **Responsive Design with Tailwind CSS:** A user interface optimized to fit all screen sizes.
 - **State Management with Zustand:** Centralized and efficient state management using Zustand.
-- **Animations with Framer Motion:** Smooth, reactive animations of interface elements for an improved user experience.

 ## Prerequisites
 Before starting, make sure you have the following installed: